-Describe the intensity of your pain on the scale above.
+Describe the intensity of your pain using the scale above.

-An example would be: "My knee hurts on a scale of one to ten, moderately a 5."
-Or, "the pain in my knee is a 5."
+An example would be: "My hip pain is a 5 on a one to ten scale; it is moderately painful."
+Or, "the pain in my hip is a 5."
 Describe the type of pain.
 Is it burning, stabbing, throbbing or a dull ache?
-"There is a burning pain in my knee."

 Describe where the pain is located on your body.
 Point to it if you can.
-"There is a burning pain in my left knee."
+"There is a burning pain in my left hip."

 If this is a new pain, let the staff know.

-"I now have a pain in my left knee that I did not have before."
+"I now have a pain in my left ankle that

+I did not have before."